Broken Hill: Culture

 The Brushmen of the Bush was a group of artists who formed in Broken Hill in 1973.
 Members included Pro Hart and Jack Absalom.
 The Pro Hart Gallery and Sculpture Park contains a large collection of Hart's paintings and sculptures, as well as many artworks of others that he collected during his lifetime.
 The gallery also features the Rolls-Royce Silver Shadow that he painted in his unique style.

 Many clubs exist and are open most nights of the week until late.
 Establishments catering to both locals and tourists include the Musician's Club and the Barrier Social Democratic Club.

 Broken Hill has many literary connections.
 Crime writer Arthur Upfield developed a nostalgic association with the city after his first visit in 1910, and published The Bachelors of Broken Hill featuring his character Bonaparte. in 1958.
 Ion L. Idriess wrote the novel "The Silver City" based on the town.
 Kenneth Cook's 1961 novel Wake in Fright—set in the fictional mining town of Bundanyabba—is a thinly disguised portrait of Broken Hill.
 Cook based the novel on eccentric ocker characters he befriended in Broken Hill, drawing on their penchant for ritualistic drinking, two-up, hunting and alpha-male mateship.
 The novel was adapted into a 1971 film of the same name, shot on location in Broken Hill and starring Gary Bond, Donald Pleasence and Broken Hill native Chips Rafferty in his final film role.

 More recently, much of Australian novelist Max Barry's 2013 novel Lexicon was set in Broken Hill.
 Writing celebrating this unique community is featured in “from this Broken Hill”.

 Visitors are often fascinated by the houses with corrugated iron walls.
 Although corrugated iron was widely used as a roofing material throughout Australia, it was not commonly used for walls of houses.

 Cheese slaw is a common and popular side dish in Broken Hill, and some residents claim the dish originated in the city.

-TV/film production
+TV and film production

 Broken Hill and the surrounding town of Silverton have been used as the base of various film productions.

 One of the most well known films to heavily feature Broken Hill is The Adventures of Priscilla, Queen of the Desert where various scenes in town and surrounding outback were filmed.

 Mario's Palace, now trading as The Palace Hotel, has the "tack-o-rama" mural featured in The Adventures of Priscilla.

-Another well known film to be produced in the surrounds of Broken Hill is Mad Max 2 with principal photography taking place across twelve weeks.
+Another well-known film to be produced in the surrounds of Broken Hill is Mad Max 2 with principal photography taking place across twelve weeks.
 Scenes were shot at the Pinnacles as well as the Mundi Mundi Plains.
-In 2022 filming for Mad Max film Furiosa will take place in Silverton.
+In 2022 filming for Mad Max film Furiosa: A Mad Max Saga took place in Silverton.

 Other film and TV productions include: